wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 ### Task 4: Connect to VM

 Use the following steps to create a remote desktop session from your local computer.
 Replace the IP address with the public IP address of your VM.
-When prompted, enter the admin username specified in the PowerShell command, and the associated password.
+When prompted, enter the admin username specified in the PowerShell command and the associated password.

 1. On a Windows desktop, enter **mstsc** in your search window and select the Remote Desktop Connection app.

 1. Select **Show Options**.
 Enter the IP address of the VM and your administrator credentials, and then select **Connect**.
 Don't choose to save the sign-on configuration.

 1. If you receive a message that, **The identity of the remote computer cannot be verified.
-Do you want to connect anyway?**, Select **Yes**
+Do you want to connect anyway?**, select **Yes**

 ### Task 5: Add a standard user